Maria Leavey

 Maria Irene Leavey (January 1, 1954 – December 31, 2006) was an American independent political strategist.
 Little known to the public, she played an influential behind-the-scenes role in American progressive politics during the 1990s and 2000s.
-Her passing at age 52 was publicly lamented by progressive figures such as Michael Tomasky, Joe Conason, and Cenk Uygur.
+Her death at age 52 was publicly lamented by progressive figures including Michael Tomasky, Joe Conason, and Cenk Uygur.

-Early life and career
+Early life and educationr

-Leavey was born on January 1, 1954, to a United States Army soldier stationed in Pisa, Italy, William J. Leavey, and the former Irene Schmitt.
+Leavey was born on January 1, 1954, to William J. Leavey, a United States Army soldier stationed in Pisa Italy, and the former Irene Schmitt.
 She had a brother and a sister, in what was a family of Irish Catholic background.